 However, it all depends on the individual just don’t assume you need a pair for every day of the week.
 I recommend buying high-quality merino wool socks.
 They come with a high price tag, but they’ll keep you warm, resist moisture, and last longer than cheap cotton socks.

 It’s understandable if you don’t want to spend a lot on socks.
 In this case, buy one to two pairs of quality socks and then throw a few synthetic socks in your bag for good measure.

 If you’re traveling in the winter you’ll want to make sure to throw at least one hat, one scarf, and one pair of gloves or mittens into your bag.
 I travel with a hat and ear muffs(for ponytail days), one pair of mittens and one pair of heavy-duty gloves for winter activities, and a neck gaiter that serves as my scarf.
 A scarf is stylish, but a neck gaiter or facemask is better for skiing and snowboarding at low temperatures.

 Jeans go with anything, and despite the notion, they are “American” casual you can’t deny that they go with everything.
 I see jeans everywhere I travel as well, and it’s definitely not just Americans wearing them.

 We stick with the classic look in jeans.
 That means fitted jeans that are a dark color.
 No fades, light blues, or rips!

-I travel with five pairs of leggings and they take up minimal space.
+Truth be told I travel with five pairs of leggings at all times.
 Five sounds like a lot, but it’s safe to say I wear leggings every day in the winter and fall.
-Fleece lined leggings like these are the best in winter and last forever (seriously, I replace them every two years).
+Thick leggings like these from Alala are the best in winter and last forever (seriously, I replace them every two years).
 On really cold days I’ll just double up on leggings.
+I love all Alala pieces and scour their site almost every month.
+They make fashionable, yet high-quality yoga and athletic gear.

 Vests are a great way to keep your body warm without overheating.
 A good black or white one goes with any undershirt and also appears stylish when walking around ski villages and other winter destinations.